heartnest/matita/README.md

+[CLP exame]

-[CLP exame] formalised Euclid's Elements by using System E. Proof examples: propositions, I and its auxilaries, II, IX, X
+Formalise Euclid's Elements by using System E and proof assistant Matita.

+Proof examples: propositions,I and its auxilaries, II, IX, X